SimonHegele/SSfSBT/README.md

 Tool                    | Summary
 ------------------------|--------
-fa2fq                   | FASTA to FASTQ conversion with different error rates for upper and lower case denoted nucleotides sample                  | Subsampling a fixed number of sequences from FASTA/FASTQ-files lengths                 | Basic sequence length distribution analysis for one or more FASTA/FASTQ-files kallisto2nanosim        | Converting expression profiles from Kallisto for NanoSim busco_merge             | Merging multiple reports from BUSCO and compiling a plot unambiguous_codes       | Replacing ambiguity codes in FASTA/FASTQ-files rnaQUASTcompare         | Merging multiple reports from rnaQUAST and compiling a plot lr_lordec_contam_filter | Filtering contamination from long reads corrected by LoRDEC with Kraken2 filtered short reads
+busco_merge             | Merging multiple reports from BUSCO and compiling a plot busco_transcripts       | Identifying assembled transcript of BUSCOs using BLASTX or DIAMOND kallisto2nanosim        | Converting expression profiles from Kallisto for NanoSim lengths                 | Basic sequence length distribution analysis for one or more FASTA/FASTQ-files lr_lordec_contam_filter | Filtering contamination from long reads corrected by LoRDEC with Kraken2 filtered short reads fa2fq                   | FASTA to FASTQ conversion with different error rates for upper and lower case denoted nucleotides rnaQUASTcompare         | Merging multiple reports from rnaQUAST and compiling a plot sample                  | Subsampling a fixed number of sequences from FASTA/FASTQ-files unambiguous_codes       | Replacing ambiguity codes in FASTA/FASTQ-files

 ### File-Services